Reconquista (Mexico)

 The Reconquista ("reconquest") is a term to describe an irredentist vision by different individuals, groups, and/or nations that the Southwestern United States should be politically or culturally returned to Mexico.
-Such opinions are often formed on the basis that those territories were claimed by Spain for centuries and then by Mexico from 1821 until they were ceded to the United States during the Texas Annexation (1845) and the Mexican Cession (1848) because of the Mexican–American War.
+Known as advocating a Greater Mexico (México Grande), such opinions are often formed on the basis that those territories were part of the Spanish Empire for centuries and then of Mexico from 1821 until they were annexed by the United States during the Texas Annexation (1845) and the Mexican Cession (1848) because of the Mexican–American War.

 Background

 The term Reconquista means "reconquest" and is an analogy to the Christian Reconquista of Moorish Iberia.
 The areas of greatest Mexican immigration and cultural diffusion are the same as with the territories that were taken by the United States from Mexico during the 19th century.

 Cultural views

 Mexican writers

 In a 2001 article on the Latin American web portal Terra, "Advancement of the Spanish language and Hispanics is like a Reconquista (Reconquest)," Elena Poniatowska stated:

 In his keynote address at the Second International Congress of the Spanish Language in Valladolid, Spain, in 2003, "Unity and Diversity of Spanish, Language of Encounters," Carlos Fuentes said:

 In another part of his speech, Fuentes briefly returned to his idea of "reconquista:"

-Poniatowska and Fuentes have concepts of reconquista can thus be viewed as a metaphor for the linguistic tendencies by a diverse group of peoples that shares a common and historical connection to the Spanish language within the Americas over the course of 500 years, which incidentally includes the border region of the Southwest United States.